dmb225/blog_source/pelican/content/two-pointers.markdown

 ---

-## More Examples
+## More examples

 Here are some classic problems that benefit from the two pointers pattern:

-1. **Reversing an Array**
+1. **Reversing an array**
    Reverse an array in place by swapping elements from both ends, moving towards the center.

-2. **Pair with Given Sum in a Sorted Array**
+2. **Pair with given sum in a sorted array**
    Given a sorted array and a target sum, use two pointers (one at the start, one at the end) to find a pair that adds up to the target.

 ---

-## Real-World Applications
+## Real-world problems

-The two pointers pattern isn't just for coding interviews—it appears in real-world systems too.
+The two pointers pattern isn't just for coding interviews.
+It appears in real-world systems too.
 For example:

-- **Memory Management:**
+- **Memory management:**
   In memory allocation, two pointers can represent the start and end of a memory block.
 Allocation moves the start pointer forward; deallocation can move it backward, efficiently managing available memory.

 ---

-## Does Your Problem Match This Pattern?
+## Does your problem match this pattern?

 Consider using the two pointers technique if:

-- **Linear Data Structure:** Your input is a sequence (array, string, linked list).
+- **Linear data structure:** Your input is a sequence (array, string, linked list).
-- **Process Pairs:** You need to process or compare elements at two different positions.
+- **Process pairs:** You need to process or compare elements at two different positions.
-- **Dynamic Pointer Movement:** Both pointers can move independently based on certain conditions.
+- **Dynamic pointer movement:** Both pointers can move independently based on certain conditions.

----